Click OK to log in and restart your reservation.

-Envoy Air Inc. operates 180 aircraft on 900 daily flights to more than 150 destinations in the U.S., Canada and Mexico.
-The company’s more than 14,000 employees provide regional flight and ground handling services to American under the American Eagle brand.
+Envoy Air Inc. operates 180 aircraft on 900 daily flights to more than 150 destinations around the world.
+The company’s more than 15,000 employees provide regional flight and ground handling services to American under the American Eagle brand.

-Piedmont Airlines, Inc. operates 300 daily flights to 51 cities in the eastern U.S. Piedmont employs nearly 6,000 people in its flying and ground handling operations.
+Piedmont Airlines, Inc. operates daily regional flights to the eastern U.S. from hubs in Charlotte and Philadelphia.

-PSA Airlines, Inc. operate 500 daily flights to nearly 90 destinations.
-The company's more than 2,200 employees are stationed around the U.S. as flight crews and maintence staff.
+PSA Airlines Inc. operates nearly 150 aircraft on 700 daily flights to 90 domestic destinations.
+The company's more than 3,500 employees provide regional air service to American from stations around the U.S.

 In February 2010, American Airlines and Japan Airlines (JAL) filed an application with the U.S. Department of Transportation (DOT) for antitrust immunity to create a closer relationship and a joint business agreement governing the operation of their flights between North America and Asia.